Free Online Signature Generator & Maker: Create Your Signature

 A free online signature generator does its job: you get a clean signature image for email, documents, and branding.
 Whether you type it, draw it, or run it through an AI signature generator, the result is the same.
 A picture file that looks like your name.

 That picture is fine for informal use.
-It is not fine for anything where someone could later say "I never signed that."
-The gap between a signature image and a real electronic signature is not a technicality.
-It is the difference between a file anyone can copy and a verified record that proves who signed, when they signed, and that the document has not been changed since.
+It isn't fine for anything where someone could later say "I never signed that."
+The gap between a signature image and a real electronic signature isn't a technicality.
+It's the difference between a file anyone can copy and a verified record that proves who signed, when they signed, and that the document hasn't been changed since.

-If you are handling contracts, vendor agreements, compliance documents, or anything with money attached, the signature maker stops being enough.
-You need a platform that verifies identity before signing, generates a cryptographic hash that locks the document, and keeps a full audit trail that holds up in court.
+If you're handling contracts, vendor agreements, compliance documents, or anything with money attached, the signature maker stops being enough.
+Start signing securely with Chaindoc and get real audit trails from day one.
+You need a service that verifies identity before signing, generates a cryptographic hash that locks the document, and keeps a full audit trail that holds up in court.

 Try Chaindoc free and sign your first agreement with a real audit trail.